 What to Do after a Pedestrian Accident

 What you do or don’t do after a pedestrian accident will impact the success of your injury claim.
 Always seek any necessary medical care first.
 Doing so is imperative to your health and well-being, as well as your legal rights and options.
 Take steps to document your injuries as soon as possible.

 Next, preserve or take photos of any evidence that you can, including accident scene, bloody clothing, broken shoes, and your injuries, no matter how minor they may seem.
 If EMTs come to the scene and want you to ride in the ambulance to the hospital, follow their advice.
 You can always return to the scene later or ask someone to do so on your behalf to collect other evidence.

 Once you are medically stable, contact a Bridgeport pedestrian accident attorney as soon as possible.
 With representation from legal counsel, you will decrease the chances that your claim will be denied or that you will settle for less than your accident is worth.
 It’s best not to speak to any insurance adjusters until you have received legal advice.

-Do You Need an Experienced Bridgeport Pedestrian Accident Lawyer?
+Do You Need a Seasoned Bridgeport Pedestrian Accident Lawyer?

 If you need an experienced Bridgeport pedestrian accident attorney, look no further than Bert McDowell Injury Law.
 We’ve helped countless pedestrian accident victims recover the compensation they deserved for their damages, and we can help you.
 We are available to take your call anytime or you may reach us online.
 Whatever you do, don’t put off getting legal help.
 Your rights are time-barred under Connecticut laws.